-42. What is the plan for graphics for posting on SDLA social media, State websites-will that be available before implementation date, like it was with ELDT?
+42. Are graphics available for posting on SDLA social media and State websites?

-Yes, the Clearinghouse Team has developed several materials for SDLAs to use to help educate drivers about Clearinghouse-II.
+Yes, the Clearinghouse Team developed several materials for SDLAs to use to help educate drivers about Clearinghouse-II.
 These outreach materials are available for download on the SDLA Resources page.